Microfluidics: Particle detection

-Microfluidic-assisted magnetophoresis
+Magnetophoresis

-One major area of application for microfluidic devices is the separation and sorting of different fluids or cell types.
-Recent developments in the microfluidics field have seen the integration of microfluidic devices with magnetophoresis: the migration of particles by a magnetic field.
+One application for microfluidic devices is the separation and sorting of different fluids or cell types.
+Microfluidic devices have been integrated with magnetophoresis: the migration of particles by a magnetic field.
 This can be accomplished by sending a fluid containing at least one magnetic component through a microfluidic channel that has a magnet positioned along the length of the channel.
 This creates a magnetic field inside the microfluidic channel which draws magnetically active substances towards it, effectively separating the magnetic and non-magnetic components of the fluid.
 This technique can be readily utilized in industrial settings where the fluid at hand already contains magnetically active material.
 For example, a handful of metallic impurities can find their way into certain consumable liquids, namely milk and other dairy products.
 Conveniently, in the case of milk, many of these metal contaminants exhibit paramagnetism.
 Therefore, before packaging, milk can be flowed through channels with magnetic gradients as a means of purifying out the metal contaminants.

-Other, more research-oriented applications of microfluidic-assisted magnetophoresis are numerous and are generally targeted towards cell separation.
-The general way this is accomplished involves several steps.
+cell separations are of interest in microfluidics.
+This is accomplished.
 First, a paramagnetic substance (usually micro/nanoparticles or a paramagnetic fluid) needs to be functionalized to target the cell type of interest.
 This can be accomplished by identifying a transmembranal protein unique to the cell type of interest and subsequently functionalizing magnetic particles with the complementary antigen or antibody.
 Once the magnetic particles are functionalized, they are dispersed in a cell mixture where they bind to only the cells of interest.
 The resulting cell/particle mixture can then be flowed through a microfluidic device with a magnetic field to separate the targeted cells from the rest.

 Conversely, microfluidic-assisted magnetophoresis may be used to facilitate efficient mixing within microdroplets or plugs.
 To accomplish this, microdroplets are injected with paramagnetic nanoparticles and are flowed through a straight channel which passes through rapidly alternating magnetic fields.
 This causes the magnetic particles to be quickly pushed from side to side within the droplet and results in the mixing of the microdroplet contents.
 This eliminates the need for tedious engineering considerations that are necessary for traditional, channel-based droplet mixing.
 Other research has also shown that the label-free separation of cells may be possible by suspending cells in a paramagnetic fluid and taking advantage of the magneto-Archimedes effect.
 While this does eliminate the complexity of particle functionalization, more research is needed to fully understand the magneto-Archimedes phenomenon and how it can be used to this end.
 This is not an exhaustive list of the various applications of microfluidic-assisted magnetophoresis; the above examples merely highlight the versatility of this separation technique in both current and future applications.